g33k5z/nvim-deepfail/docs/sparse-checkout.md

 If you ever want to change configs, test a new setup, or roll back, just swap the symlink—**it’s super flexible**.

-If you need a one-liner or alias for updating, or tips for managing multiple configs, just ask!
-Happy hacking with Neovim 🚀